Chatterbox TTS Voice Channel

 - Python: Ensure Python 3.9 or higher is installed.

-- ffmpeg: This is a required audio/video processing tool.
+- ffmpeg: An essential audio/video processing tool.

 - macOS (using Homebrew):